NordicSemiconductor/Android-nRF-Connect-Device-Manager/README.md

   confirming it manually as the primary boot image.
   This mode is recommended for devices that do not support reverting images, i.e. multi core devices.
   The process for this mode is `UPLOAD`, `TEST`, `RESET`.

+> Note: Devices based on nRF5340 SoC support only `CONFIRM_ONLY` mode because the image from the Network Core cannot be read from the Application Core, making it impossible to temporarily save it.

 ### Firmware Upgrade State